Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 If there is even a slight hesitation, then get ready to start over.
 You are better off taking more time to pick a travel blog name than have to change it later.
 Taking time to do things right the first time is priceless.
 Rework is pricey.

-Another important factor for picking a brand friendly travel blog name is to consider what brands you would like to work with in the future, and ask yourself if they would work with you given your travel blog name.
+Another important factor for choosing a brand friendly travel blog name is to consider what brands you would like to work with in the future, and ask yourself if they would work with you given your travel blog name.

 Any negative connotations should not be part of your travel blog name.
 This includes anything with budget, cheap, or broke.
 Very few brands will want to work with travel blogs that cater to that audience.
 You can still write about saving money, but you don’t want to advertise it on billboards such as your domain.

-I have already touched on picking a travel blog name that easily allows growth by not naming your website after yourself.
+I have already touched on picking a name that easily allows growth by not naming your website after yourself.
 It is also important to not limit yourself to a certain niche or demographic.

 Travel styles can change, especially when you start making money from your new travel blog!